zackz4545/team-collab/README.md

 ---

-## 🏁 Project Summary
+##  Project Summary
-This collaborative project demonstrates teamwork, modular design, and GUI-based programming using Java Swing.
+This project demonstrates teamwork, modular design, and GUI-based programming using Java Swing.